roaet/pydice/README.md

-#pydice
+#pydiecalc

 ##Installation

-`pip install pydice`
+`pip install pydiecalc`

 ##Usage

 ###As a CLI

-To run the pydice library as an interactive CLI you run the application without arguments:
+To run the pydiecalc library as an interactive CLI you run the application without arguments:

-`pydice`
+`pydiecalc`

 ###From the Command Line

-To run the pydice library from the command line you run the application with arguments that will be parsed:
+To run the pydiecalc library from the command line you run the application with arguments that will be parsed:

-`pydice 1d6 + 10`
+`pydiecalc 1d6 + 10`

 ###As a library

-To use pydice as a library you need to import it and then handle the output:
+To use pydiecalc as a library you need to import it and then handle the output:

 ```
-import pydice
+import pydiecalc

-result, rolls = pydice.roll('1d6 + 10')
+result, rolls = pydiecalc.roll('1d6 + 10')
 ```

-`pydice.roll` will raise `CaughtRollParsingError` if the parsing fails.
+`pydiecalc.roll` will raise `CaughtRollParsingError` if the parsing fails.